Michigan Bill Would Require Seniors to Regularly Re-Take Their Drivers’ Tests

 The bill would create the toughest senior licensing laws in the nation.
 Illinois is currently the only state that requires any kind of repeat road test for elderly motorists — and it recently increased its testing threshold from 79 to 87 years old, with options for drivers with clean records to opt for a written test instead.

-The Michigan bill took some inspiration from the death of Sarah Thexton, whom a 94-year-old motorist struck and killed in 2024.
-The driver originally hit Thexton’s vehicle and then inadvertently accelerated into the 59-year-old victim after she exited her vehicle to assess the damage.
+The Michigan bill took inspiration from the death of Sarah Thexton, whom a 94-year-old motorist struck and killed in 2024.
+The driver hit Thexton’s vehicle, and then inadvertently accelerated into the 59-year-old victim after she exited her car to assess the damage.

-Street safety advocates across the country have increasingly focused on changing license laws to get dangerous drivers off the road.
-But some are skeptical of new laws that appear to assume seniors are more dangerous behind the wheel.
-Instead, they want to make sure elders can get around without driving.
+Some street safety advocates have focused on changing license laws to put more scrutiny on older drivers.
+But others caution against assuming seniors are more dangerous behind the wheel — and want to make sure elders can get around without driving instead.

 “That is such a tragedy, and I really feel for that individual and their family,” said Cassie Thierfelder, manager of Advocacy for AARP Michigan.
 “Unfortunately, this bill is not the right reaction.
 We can still address the concerns that they have about driver safety without it being solely based on age.”